xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 ## IOS-XR CLI Configuration
 Configuring the router portion of the Routed Optical Networking link is very simple.
-All optical configuration related to the ZR/ZR+ optics configuration is located under the optics cotroller relevent to the faceplate port.
+All optical configuration related to the ZR/ZR+ optics configuration is located under the optics controller relevent to the faceplate port.
 Default configuration the optics will be in an up/up state using a frequency of 193.10Thz.